-Marketing and selling without a base brand means there’s a chance that you must constantly start from scratch, each time convincing a new audience that your product or service are worth purchasing.
+Marketing and selling without a base brand means there’s a chance that you must constantly start from scratch, each time convincing a new audience that your product or service is worth purchasing.

 Investing in your brand as a whole, instead of marketing a single product, gives your audience a long-term connection with your business and allows them to form an association each time you present something new.

-Simply put, corporate branding helps consumers relate multiple product or service offerings to a brand instead of viewing them as separate entities.
+Simply put, corporate branding helps consumers relate multiple products or service offerings to a brand instead of viewing them as separate entities.